 Sitting the Graduate Records Examination (GRE) is required for admission to most graduate school programs.
 In the publicly available GRE meta-data physics students are included in the general category of Mathematics, Physical Sciences, and Computer Science (MPSCS).
 The GRE data shows that this group is, as a whole, very strong in the quantitative aspects of the test.
 Contrary to stereotype, the verbal scores of students in this group were second only to those planning graduate work in the Arts and Humanities category.
 This corroborates the under-appreciated fact that students with liberal arts undergraduate preparation are over-represented in graduate school programs, as is discussed in an article by Thomas Cech, the co-winner of the 1989 Nobel Prize in Chemistry.

-Until this year, Ave Maria University has had only a minor
+Until recently, Ave Maria University has had only a minor

 program in Physics.